 The 503A pharmacy partner is state-licensed and passes our verification checks, though it lacks the PCAB accreditation that Eden's partner carries.
 PCAB is a voluntary extra layer — its absence doesn't mean unsafe — but it's one less signal to rely on, so budget-conscious patients should still independently verify the pharmacy's state license through the board of pharmacy portal before paying.

-MyStart — best for tirzepatide
+MyStart — best for oral (needle-free) GLP-1

 MyStart